Paris in 42 hours

 Traveling to Paris

 One of the most cost-efficient ways to travel to Paris is by train.
-Not only does it save you gas money, it relieves you of the stresses that driving brings.
+Not only does it save you gas money, but it also relieves you of the stresses that driving brings.
 If you decide to leave your car at home, traveling on the ICE/ SNCF train is your best bet!
-During your ride, you can make final arrangements for your trip and get some rest.
+During your ride, you can make the final arrangements for your trip and get some rest.
 To purchase your ticket, visit www.bahn.com.